isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ------------------------

 The Kea server can be configured to process packets in parallel using multiple threads.
-These settings can be found under ``multi-threading`` structure and are represented by:
+These settings can be found under the ``multi-threading`` structure and are represented by:

 -  ``enable-multi-threading`` - use multiple threads to process packets in parallel (default false).

 -  ``thread-pool-size`` - specify the number of threads to process packets in parallel.
-Supported values are: 0 (auto detect), any positive number sets thread count explicitly (default 0).
+It may be set to 0 (auto-detect), or any positive number explicitly sets the thread count.
+The default is 0.

 -  ``packet-queue-size`` - specify the size of the queue used by the thread pool to process packets.
-Supported values are: 0 (unlimited), any positive number sets queue size explicitly (default 64).
+It may be set to 0 (unlimited), or any positive number explicitly sets the queue size.
+The default is 64.

-An example configuration that sets these parameter looks as follows:
+An example configuration that sets these parameters looks as follows:

 ::